Sheila Jane Allen - News Break

 Sheila Jane Allen

-FORDSVILLE — Sheila Jane Allen, 54, of Fordsville, died Saturday, July 10, 2021, at her home.
-She was manager at Dollar General in Rosine.
-Sheila was a well loved mom, wife, sister, aunt, and boss.
+FORDSVILLE, Ky. — Sheila Jane Allen, 54, of Fordsville, died Saturday, July 10, 2021, at her home.
+She was a manager at Dollar General in Rosine, Kentucky.
+Sheila was a well-loved mom, wife, sister, aunt, and boss.
 Their door was always open to their families and friends.
 She was a mom and friend to all, never holding a grudge.
 Above all, she touched everyone that ever got the privilege to know her and love her.
-She’ll be greatly missed until we see her again.www.messenger-inquirer.com
+She’ll be greatly missed until we see her again.ocmonitor.com

 Comments / 0